atubakoksal/Thesis/README.md

-exctracthtml.py: turns html PubMed articles into text with opening abbreviations
+exctracthtml.py: turns html PubMed articles into txt files while turning abbreviations into their long forms
-depwithPOS.py: merges Stanford POS tags and dependencies
+depwithPOS.py: merges Stanford POS tags and dependencies outputted by Stanford CoreNLP toolkit
-converter.py: changes Stanford dependencies into our representation
+converter.py: changes Stanford dependencies into our dependency representation
 semantics.py: outputs semantic labels of comparative sentences

 invented.txt and pubmed.txt are for testing the codes